-These are minimalist style slip ons with no adornment at all.
+These are minimalist style slip-on with no adornment at all.
 It’s a style simply elegant.

 Slip on monks

-These have a non functional straps & buckle system which looks like a monk.
+These have non-functional straps & a buckle system that looks like a monk.
 But it actually is a loafer because the monk strap in this case is for decorative purposes only.

 The material makes a loafer suit a particular occasion.
-The same shoe in different materials can make it look completely different from each other and ideal for completely different occasions.
+The same shoe in different materials can make them look completely different from each other and ideal for completely different occasions.

 Loafers were not originally meant for formal wear but it has evolved so well that it fits wonderfully with such outfits now.
-Go for a smooth finished leather.
-Venetian, saddle and penny are most suited styles for formals.
+Go for smooth finished leather.
+Venetian, saddle, and penny are the most suited styles for formals.

-Most loved material for casual loafer is suede today.
+The most loved material for casual loafer is suede today.
 Tasseled suede loafer or velvet loafer suits a variety of casual outfits.
-Slip on monks also team well with casual attires.
-Aslo, a simple tasseled loafer also serves the purpose really well.
+Slip-on monks also team well with casual attires.
+Also, a simple tasseled loafer also serves the purpose really well.

 Loafers as dress shoes

-Full brogue loafers or wingtip slip ons make a great pair for dress shoes.
+Full brogue loafers or wingtip slip-on make a great pair for dress shoes.

-Tassel patent loafers also are a good choice with tux.
+Tassel patent loafers also are a good choice with a tux.

 Loafers as ethnic shoes

-Velvet slip ons adorned with hand embroidery on top are always in demand during the wedding season.
-Slip ons made with beautiful woven fabrics like jacquard are also great if they match our outfit.
+Velvet slip is adorned with hand embroidery on top is always in demand during the wedding season.
+Slip-on made with beautiful woven fabrics like jacquard are also great if they match our outfit.